eml-eda/riscvsim-dpm/tutorials/GVSOC_guide.md

 In these lines, the class MyComp is instantiated with a defined value, then its port is mapped by the interconnect object to a defined address that will be accessed by the binary to be executed.

 The _Component_ object provides some basic connection port, which are consequently inherited by all the describred components:

-    - i_RESET() : a boolean port to control the reset signal
+* i_RESET() : a boolean port to control the reset signal
-    - i_CLOCK() : a port to which a clock generator should be connected
+* i_CLOCK() : a port to which a clock generator should be connected
-    - i_POWER() : a port that can be exploit to change the power state choosing from the available states.
+* i_POWER() : a port that can be exploit to change the power state choosing from theavailable states.
-    - i_VOLTAGE() : a port for controlling the component voltage (expressed as int)
+* i_VOLTAGE() : a port for controlling the component voltage (expressed as int)

 ### Power Modeling